 When did the Wyoming Space Grant balloon program begin?

 We started our balloon program in 2011.
 However, the program really didn’t get up and running until Fall 2014 when we did our first K-12 launch with one of the elementary schools in Laramie.
 Since then, we have been launching balloons with K-12 schools across the state about once per month.

 How can I request a balloon launch at my school?

 If you are a teacher or educator in Wyoming and would like to have us come do a balloon launch with your school or organization, you can fill out a balloon launch request form here.
 We cannot guarantee that we’ll be able to accommodate your request, but we will certainly respond and try our best to work you into our schedule.

 Very cold.
-It’s normal for temperatures higher in the atmosphere to be colder than –60°F and we have seen temperatures below -90°F.
+It’s normal for temperatures higher in the atmosphere to be lower than –60°F, and we have seen temperatures as low as –90°F.

 This would be quite rare, but we do get asked this question a lot.
 We are not currently aware of any cases where this has occurred.
 In most cases, especially with larger airliners, the aerodynamics near the plane may help to push the balloon or payload around the plane and out of harm’s way.
 Smaller planes would probably be able to more quickly avoid a weather balloon if they saw it.
 If interested, you can read more about this topic here.

 What if I have a question that isn't on this list?